albar965/littlenavmap-manual/src/en/COMPASSROSE.rst

 The size is adapted to the map view size but not larger than 500 NM and not smaller than 0.2 NM.

-Line thickness and other display options can be changed in dialog ``Options`` on page :ref:`map-display-labels` and :ref:`map-display-user`.
+Line thickness and other display options can be changed in the options dialog on pages :ref:`options-map-labels` and :ref:`options-map-user`.

-The colors for flight plan leg course and heading indicator depend on settings for active flight plan leg which can be changed in the dialog ``Options`` on page :ref:`map-display-flight-plan`.
+The colors for flight plan leg course and heading indicator depend on settings for active flight plan leg which can be changed in the options dialog on page :ref:`options-map-flight-plan`.

 Indicators
 ~~~~~~~~~~